hannasage/vinyl-db/VINYL_AGENT_MVP_SPEC.md

 # Vinyl Agent MVP Specification

 ## Project Overview
 A progressive web application that allows users to manage their vinyl record collection through a chat interface.
-Users can photograph album covers, have them automatically recognized and populated, review the information, and add records to their personal database.
+Users can send album names and artists to the agent, which can query their existing collection to confirm ownership and provide collection management assistance.

 ## Current Project Architecture
 The project already has a solid foundation with: